Since 1 October 2015 landlords in the private rented sector are required to ensure that:

-Crawley Borough Council is responsible for maintaining and improving the general conditions in Houses of Multiple Occupation (HMOs).
-We ensure that HMOs are not overcrowded and have adequate facilities for washing and cooking.
-We also ensure that they have adequate fire precautions in place.
+Crawley Borough Council are responsible for regulating and enforcing conditions within Houses of Multiple Occupation (HMOs).
+We help to ensure that HMOs are not overcrowded and have adequate facilities in place.

 Click on the link below for information on all licence fees.

 Find out more; see some Frequently asked Questions about HMOs.